mike-gallego-2/interview/README.md

 You can run this project on Android or iOS with `flutter run` You can run tests for this project using `flutter test`

+## Running on web

+This app will not work on web because sqflite does not support [web](https://github.com/tekartik/sqflite/blob/master/sqflite/doc/troubleshooting.md#error-in-flutter-web)

 ## Demo (Fetch, Update, Add, and Delete)